 with the consent of the applicant, to an agreed-upon date and time certain, which shall be announced at the hearing;

 when the hearing cannot be continued to a date and time certain, with the consent of the applicant for a period not to exceed 21 days after the submittal of a specific piece of information or the occurrence of a specific event or action.
-The date, time, and place of said continued hearing shall be re-publicized through a legal notice by the Committee at the expense of the applicant, duly posted in accordance with the requirements of the Open Meeting Law, and notice of the continued public hearing shall be sent by the applicant to all abutters by certified mail, return receipt requested, certificate of mailing, or by hand delivery at least seven (7) days prior to the public hearing, with proof of mailing or delivery provided prior to re-opening of the public hearing; or
+The date, time, and place of said continued hearing shall be re-publicized through a legal notice by the Committee at the expense of the applicant, duly posted in accordance with the requirements of the Open Meeting Law (currently 48 hours in advance)and notice of the continued public hearing shall be sent by the applicant to all abutters by certified mail, return receipt requested, certificate of mailing, or by hand delivery at least seven (7) days prior to the public hearing, with proof of mailing or delivery provided prior to re-opening of the public hearing; or

 in the event that a Committee meeting is not held due to a lack of quorum or is cancelled for any reason, all scheduled items on that meeting’s agenda shall be continued to the next regularly scheduled meeting of the Committee or to a duly posted special meeting of the Committee called for this purpose.

-(5) Filing Fees
+An applicant or a board member may request a special meeting.
+The meetings shall be limited to the following: in the public interest, emergency (immanent public safety):

+a.
+To certify emergency project work,

+b.
+To achieve something for the health, welfare, or safety of the Town of Wellesley community at large (Public Interest or Value)

+c. in the event that a Committee meeting is not held due to a lack of quorum or is cancelled for any reason, moving all scheduled items on that meeting’s agenda to the new special meeting.

+d.
+To ratify an Enforcement Order by the majority of the Committee members in a situation requiring immediate action

+e.
+Special meetings between regularly scheduled sessions should not be used to speed up deliberations for the benefit for an individual, special interest group, organization, or other entity.(5) Filing Fees

 The Bylaw and these regulations establish filing fees for a Request for Determination of Applicability, Abbreviated Notice of Resource Area Delineation, Notice of Intent, Request for an Amended Order of Resource Area Delineation or Amended Order of Conditions, Request for Extension Permit, and Request for Certificate of Compliance.
 These fees are separate from and are in addition to the filing fees required under the Act and 310 CMR 10.00, as amended.